AnonymousRendezvous/CyberShield/README.md

 # CyberShield

-An app that protects that has integrated WireGuard and automated OSINT to stop spearphishing.
+An app that prevents scams with integrated WireGuard to prevent MITM attacks and automated OSINT to stop spearphishing.

 ## Architecture